nawrockie/ribosensor_wrapper/00README.txt

 in your $PATH.
 You can download Infernal from http://eddylab.org/infernal/.

-Additionally, the 'blastn' program from BLAST version 2.6.0+ must be installed and in your $PATH.
+Additionally, the 'blastn' program from the BLAST suite must be installed and in your $PATH.
+Our testing was done with BLAST version 2.6.0+.

 *****************************************
 Internal NCBI-specific instructions:

-The v1.1.2 Infernal executables and the easel miniapps are already installed system wide at NCBI.
-You'll need to login into a node that runs CentOS 7.
-Add 'infernal' to the facilities line of your .ncbi_hints file.
-And add the following line to your .ncbi_hints file: option infernal_version 1.1.2
+The v1.1.2 Infernal executables and the easel miniapps are already installed system-wide at NCBI.
+Login into a Linux computer that runs CentOS 7.
+Add the single token
+infernal
+to the facilities line of your .ncbi_hints file.
+Also add the following line to your .ncbi_hints file, near the bottom: option infernal_version 1.1.2
 *****************************************

 To check if you have Infernal, BLAST and the required executables installed and in your path.
-Execute the following two commands:
+Execute the following three commands:

-$ cmsearch -h
+> cmsearch -h
-$ esl-sfetch -h
+> esl-sfetch -h
-$ blastn -h
+> blastn -h

-The first command should return the usage for cmsearch with a line that says: INFERNAL 1.1.2 (July 2016).
+As of July 2017, the first command should return the usage for cmsearch with a line that says:
+INFERNAL 1.1.2 (July 2016).

-The second command should return the usage for esl-sfetch with a line that says: Easel 0.43 (July 2016).
+The second command should return the usage for esl-sfetch with a line that says:
+Easel 0.43 (July 2016).

-The third command should return blastn usage with a line at the end that says BLAST 2.6.0+.
+The third command should return blastn usage with a line at the end that says
+BLAST 2.6.0+.

-If this is true, and you were able to set your environment variables as explained above, the sample run below should work.
+It is possible that versions of any of these three programs would advance past three version numbers shown above.
+If all three prerequisite programs are present, and you were able to set your environment variables as explained above, the sample run below should work.

 ##############################################################################
 WHAT RIBOSENSOR DOES